-The most recent inspiration to reality post was very well received, so here is another with the focus on taking inspiration from high-end professionally styled images.
-I always use what’s already in my closet to recreate these looks in hopes that it inspires you to use and love what you have in new ways.
+The most recent inspiration to reality post was very well received, so here is another focus on taking inspiration from high-end professionally styled images.
+I always use what’s already in my closet to recreate these looks to inspire you to use and love what you have in new ways.
 Links are included for similar items if you need to add something to your collection to make it complete.

-I don’t own a hoodie sweatshirt, so I wore a plain gray tee and used a scarf folded into a triangle to create the shape and pattern represented by the vibe of the logo hoodie.
+I don’t own a hoodie sweatshirt, so I wore a plain gray tee and used a scarf folded into a triangle to create the shape and pattern represented by the logo hoodie’s vibe.
 My tee is about three years old from Chico’s.
 Similar here.
 The scarf is old.
 The jeans are by Liverpool Jeans Co here.
 The J.Crew wool blazer is from a couple of years ago, similar here.
 I bought the crossbody bag and boots earlier this year from Ralph Lauren here.
 The short boots are here.

 Many have asked me to write more about detailed plans for my retirement in a few years.
 All of the items shown in my look for today represent long-range plans for my wardrobe.
 When I consider making a carefully planned purchase of a basic piece that needs to be replaced, I ask myself, “Will I wear this for the next ten years?”
 The boots from today’s look are an example of long-range planning.
 The low heel and classic design translate to comfortable and stylish wear for many years.